jenny-alexander/tranSPORT/README.md

 * Go back to your terminal and type ***npm start server***.
 This will start a local server on port 5000.
 * Open another terminal session (still at your project location) and type ***npm start client***.
 This will start the tranSPORT application on port 3000.

+5. The application is meant to be more of a mobile-first application.
+In order to get a true feel for the application, do the following within Chrome:
+* Go to View->Developer->Developer Tools->Toggle device toolbar->Choose mobile device like iPhone 12 Pro.

 ## How-to-use *tran*SPORT